Avalanche Skills Training Level 1

 Curriculum: The AST 1 curriculum, developed by Avalanche Canada, is the essential first step in developing your decision making framework for venturing into winter backcountry avalanche terrain.
-This 2-day course includes one day of classroom theory, and one day putting theory to practice in the field.
+This course includes 8 hours of classroom theory, and at least 8 hours practicing theory in the field.

 At the end of the course you will:

-Prerequisites: You should be able to slowly get down a blue run at the ski hill at minimum.
+Prerequisites: You should be able to get down a blue run at the ski hill in a controlled manner at minimum.
 The group will ascend roughly 250 vertical meters over the course of the field day.